 - Help prioritize correspondence, make calls, write letters when technology can be confusing.

 - Accompany elders on trips to the doctor for treatment.

-- Filling the refrigerator when money is scarce; and connecting a senior with helping organizations like Meals on Wheels.
+- Fill the refrigerator when money is scarce; and connect a senior with helping organizations like Meals on Wheels.

 - Replace a 50 year old mattress.